Contact Find an installer

 Carbon Offsetting

-The Thorlux Woodland project is the first site in Wales to gain approval from the Woodland Carbon Code (WCC).
-WCC is an independent standard devised by a group led by the Forestry Commission to certify woodland creation projects that can measure how much carbon is captured and stored.
+The carbon capture tree-planting scheme (quality-assured by the government-backed Woodland Carbon Code) is independently certified to ISO 14064-3 and ISO 14065 standards.
+The Woodland Carbon Code is an independent standard, devised by a group led by the UK Forestry Commission, to certify that woodland creation projects can accurately measure how much carbon is captured and stored.

 Employee Engagement